TheophileGaudin/TapLink/README.md

 A 3dof browser I created in [November 2024](https://www.reddit.com/r/RayNeo/comments/1ghqt8w/taplink_browse_the_internet_entirely_from_your/) for RayNeo X2.
-It works on Rayneo X3Pro too, though the port from InformalTech is more practical to use on these glasses.
+It works on Rayneo X3Pro too.

 Apk can be downloaded [here](https://drive.google.com/file/d/1f-boxhhJZGgNInatY--o-o_nFf5nBQom/view?usp=sharing).